XiyanLiu/AGUN/code/README.md

-Run image_synthesis.py to synthesize new images.
+# Run
+* python image_synthesis.py
+To synthesize new image and ground truth grid.